JuliaTagBot/Steiner.jl/README.md

 julia> start_server();
 ```

-By default you then should be able to go to [http://localhost:3264](http://localhost:3264)
+Then you should be able to go to [http://localhost:3264](http://localhost:3264)
 and compute your conics.